berrydenhartog/github-webhook/docs/developers.md

 ./script/test
 ```

 We  currenlty require a high code coverage.
-So make sure you add tests when you create a client.
+So make sure you add tests when you create a exporter.

-## Creating a new client
+## Creating a new exporter

-The steps to create a new client are faily simple.
+The steps to create a new exporter are faily simple.

-1. copy the [dummy client](../blob/main/app/clients/dummy.py) in the app/clients/ folder.
+1. copy the [dummy exporter](../blob/main/app/exporters/dummy.py) in the app/exporters/ folder.
-2. change the [dummy client](../blob/main/app/clients/factory.py) to include the client with a special client_id
+2. change the [dummy exporter](../blob/main/app/exporters/factory.py) to include the exporter with a special exporter_id
-3. configure the application to use the client_id by setting the config CLIENT_IDS
+3. configure the application to use the exporter_id by setting the config EXPORTER_IDS

-after you the client does what you want add a test in tests/clients/ and write some documentation for the client in /docs/.
+after you the exporter does what you want add a test in tests/exporters/ and write some documentation for the exporter in /docs/.
 After you are done create a PR in the github repository.
 Now just wait for it to be approved :D.